We're an affiliate

 This may seem odd for some dog owners, but it is not uncommon to find dogs sleeping with their eyes partially or fully open.

 You may then wonder what makes it normal in some dogs, or does it indicate an underlying medical condition?

-In this post, we will answer the question ‘Why does my dog sleep with his eyes open’ and also provide possible health problems causing it.
+In this post, we will discuss why some dogs sleep with their eyes open and also provide the possible health problems causing it.

 Watch out for some of our tips on how you can understand your dog’s sleeping pattern, and when you should seek veterinary care if you suspect something wrong.

 Why Does My Dog Sleep With His Eyes Open

 1. Evolutionary perspective

 In order to understand this sleeping phenomenon in dogs, we may have to travel back in time and look at the ancestry roots of our furry friends.